Code-Hammers/code-hammers/docs/ErrorHandling.md

 - `NotFoundError` : 404
 - `RequestValidationError` : 400 (requires an array of `ValidationError`s as an argument when instantiated - see [below](#request-validation-error))

-Each of these error classes extend our `CustomError` abstract class.
+Each of these error classes extend our `CustomError` abstract class (which itself extends JavaScript's built-in `Error` object).
 This abstract class cannot be instantiated, but is used to enforce a structure for our custom error classes: requiring a `statusCode` property, a `message` property, as well as a `serializeErrors` method.
-The `serializeErrors` method ensures that errors sent back to the client are consistently formatted as an array of objects, each object containing a `message` property and an optional `field` property.
+The `serializeErrors` method ensures that errors sent back to the client are consistently formatted as an array of objects, each object containing a `message` property and an optional `field` property - used for validation errors.

 <a href="request-validation-error"></a>

 ##### RequestValidationError

+Another custom utility error class is `ValidationError`.
+This error is for user inputs that fail validation, such as an invalid email, or a password that is too short.

 When validating multiple user inputs, we create an array for validation errors and push in a `ValidationError` for each failed validation.
 We then throw a `RequestValidationError` if this array contains any `ValidationError`s.
 An example of this could be: